Slaves leaving the plow behind to join Union Army.

 The public library in Brookhaven, MS, has a nice collection of old photographs taken by John H Williams.
 I like looking through the boxes of photographs and from their Flickr page where the pictures are being scanned.

 The copy of the photo was made for Minnie Hudson Calcote.
-A note was added to the picture from Molly Carruth Mandel who identified the picture as Dora Calcote, according to Minnie's daughter Carrie Lee Calcote Magee.
+A note was added to the picture from Molly Carruth Mandel who identified the picture as Dora Calcote, via Minnie's daughter Carrie Lee Calcote Magee.
 Minnie was Dora's sister; Minnie married Richard Calcote, Jr., who was also a son of Willis and Mary.

 Daniel and Dora's children were Lucille, Ada, Ernest, Daniel, Jr., and Louis.
 In Oct 1929, Dora gave birth to a stillborn daughter.
 Dora died less than a year later, 22 Jul 1930.Lincoln-Lawrence-Franklin Regional Library